 5. Two heads are better than one.

-If you have a small staff or are having a hard time “thinking outside the box” when it comes to your marketing plan, don’t be afraid to bring in a consultant.
+If you have a small staff or have a hard time “thinking outside the box” when it comes to your marketing plan, don’t be afraid to bring in a consultant.
 Someone on the outside may be just what your organization needs to get you excited about new ideas and initiatives to kick-start your marketing plan.
 However, if it’s just a matter of making time to sit down and craft your plan, start there first.
 Get together with key decision makers at your organization and see what needs to be done.
 If it’s outside the scope of your own capabilities, then you may want to look outside.

 The bottom line?
 It can be a mixed bag of sorts.
 If you have the time, the energy and the expertise, there are some aspects of marketing that you can keep in-house.
 If you’re not sure where to start, if you need specific campaign help, or if you just need some creative marketing collateral, hiring out may be the way to go.
 Do what you’re good at and leave the rest to the experts.

 And if you’re still not sure, ask.
 Sometimes looking through a proposal of what someone else could offer is helpful in making that decision whether or not to hire out.
 We’d be happy to talk through any of the above suggestions and scenarios with you and your team.
 Feel free to give us a call or fill out our contact form.